Carlos Quentin: Minnesota Twins

 On February 2, 2016, Quentin came out of retirement and signed a minor league contract with the Minnesota Twins.
 On March 28, he asked for his release from the Twins after refusing an assignment to their minor league camp.

 Pericos de Puebla

 On July 12, 2016, Quentin came out of retirement to join the Mexican League and signed with the top team in the league, the Pericos de Puebla, playing under manager Cory Snyder.
+In 21 games he struggled hitting .211/.305/.465 with 5 home runs and 14 RBIs.

 Boston Red Sox

 On February 8, 2017, Quentin signed a Minor League deal with the Boston Red Sox.
 He was released at the end of Spring Training.

 Acereros de Monclova

 On July 11, 2017, Quentin signed with the Acereros de Monclova of the Mexican Baseball League.
 He became a free agent following the 2017 season.
+In 13 games he struggled hitting .212/.350/.424 with 2 home runs and 15 RBIs.

 Personal life

 Quentin is married to Jeane Goff, an All-American track and field athlete from Stanford University.
 His wife gave birth to their first son, Clarke, in 2013.